-Securities and investment securities are short-term investments in investment trusts and public and corporate bonds and are exposed to the market price fluctuation risk.
+Securities and investment securities are public and corporate bonds and are exposed to risks of fluctuations in market price.

 (3) Risk management system related to financial instruments

 (i) Credit risk (risk related to business connections' contract non-performance) management

 The sales management section and administrative department of the Company regularly monitor the status of operating receivables at the main trading partners under the Company's credit management regulations and control the due dates and balances for individual partners.
 In this way, the Company strives to identify concerns over collections caused by deterioration in partners' financial situation early and mitigate them.
 The Company conducts similar credit management at consolidated subsidiaries under its credit management regulations.